Club Exco: clustering brain extreme communities from multi-channel EEG data: Clustering brain extreme communities

 To achieve our goal, we use a clustering procedure able to detect regions, in the faces of $\Sset_{+}^{D-1}$, where the mass of the angular measure is concentrated.
-That is, we need to group extreme observations with similar angles given by $\mathcal{S}$.
-There are two well-studied options in the literature: the spherical $k$--means (s--$k$--m) clustering algorithm by \cite{anja20} and the spherical $k$--principal--component (s--$k$--pc) clustering algorithm by \cite{fomichov22}.
-In the former approach, similar observations are grouped into $k$ distinct clusters by minimizing a cosine dissimilarity\footnote{Cosine dissimilarity: $\varphi(x, y) = 1 - \cos{(x, y)} = 1 - x^{\intercal}y,\;x,y\in\Sset_{+}^{D-1}$.}, using an adaptation of the s--$k$--m algorithm by \cite{dhillon2001}.
-Hence, the identified cluster centers can be thought of as angular prototypes for extremes, i.e., they reveal which directions of the extremes are the most likely.
+That is, we need to group extreme observations with similar angles determined by the support of the measure $\mathcal{S}$.
+There are two well-studied options in the literature: the spherical $k$--means (s--$k$--m) clustering algorithm by \cite{janssen21} and the spherical $k$--principal--component (s--$k$--pc) clustering algorithm by \cite{fomichov22}.
+In the former approach, similar observations are grouped into $k$ distinct clusters by minimizing a cosine dissimilarity \(\varphi(\bm x, \bm y) = 1 - \cos{(\bm x, \bm y)} = 1 - {\bm x}^{\intercal}\bm y\), \(\bm x,\bm y\in\Sset_{+}^{D-1}\), using an adaptation of the s--$k$--m algorithm by \cite{dhillon2001}.
+Hence, the identified cluster centers can be thought of as angular prototypes for extremes, i.e., they reveal which angles of the extremes are the most likely.
 The latter is a two-step approach where a principal component analysis (PCA) suited for extremes \citep{drees2021} is combined with clustering.
-The first principal eigenvector is used to reduce the data dimensionality; then, a $k$-means algorithm with a quadratic dissimilarity measure\footnote{Quadratic dissimilarity: $\varphi_{2}(x, y) = 1 - (x^{\intercal}y)^2, \;x,y\in\Sset_{+}^{D-1}$.} is applied to identify the $k$ clusters.
+The first principal eigenvector is used to reduce the data dimensionality; then, a $k$-means algorithm with a quadratic dissimilarity \(\varphi_{2}(\bm x, \bm y) = 1 - ({\bm x}^{\intercal}{\bm y})^2\), \(\bm x,\bm y\in\Sset_{+}^{D-1}\), is applied to identify the $k$ clusters.

-Although, in practice, both approaches lead to similar results, the s--$k$--m method is computationally faster for complex high-dimensional data with a potentially larger number of clusters \citep{chengthesis}\footnote{The running time complexity of the s--$k$--pc algorithm is approximately $\mathcal{O}\left(k(Td + d^{2}\log{(d)}\right)$.
-In contrast, for the s--$k$--m, it is only $\mathcal{O}(T + k)$.}.
-This is why, in this paper, we use the s--$k$--m algorithm.
-Nonetheless, in the Supplementary Material, we compare both methods in the context of our data analysis of Section~\ref{sec:application}.
+Although, in practice, both approaches lead to similar results, the s–\(k\)–m method is computationally faster for complex high-dimensional data with a potentially larger number of clusters \citep{chengthesis}.
+Specifically, the s–\(k\)–pc algorithm has running‐time complexity on the order of \(\mathcal{O}\bigl(k\,(T\,d + d^{2}\log d)\bigr)\), whereas the s–\(k\)–m algorithm requires only \(\mathcal{O}(T + k)\) operations.
+This computational advantage is why, in this work, we use the s–\(k\)–m algorithm.